joshuadeleon/notes/art_of_thinking_clearly_notes.md

+# The Art of Thinking Clearly - Notes
+Author: Rolf Dobelli

 1.  **Survivorship Bias**
    - Focusing only on successes, ignoring failures.
    - Example: Judging a business strategy solely by successful companies, ignoring failed ones.